Average Credit Card Debt: Statistics and Solutions

 Cut Down on Spending

-Continue by looking at any monthly debits to your checking account.
+- Look at monthly debits to your checking account.
 Who is making a monthly draw from your account, and do your need this service?
-Cut them off.
-If it's hard to cease the monthly debit, close your checking account and open a new one.

 Consider other big life expenses such as weddings, having children, and vacations.
 Some of these can be postponed until you are debt free, and others can be downsized.
 Instead of going to Italy this year, how about some good old hiking and camping?
 Can the children go to a state college or university instead of a private institution?
 Some states offer free or inexpensive community college.